STEP in the Dominican Republic

 $1 a day—that’s all it takes to provide an education for a child in the Dominican Republic.
 But many families cannot afford the required school uniforms, supplies and monthly fees.
 Without an education, the future is bleak for their children.

 Genesis is a brilliant girl who dreams of going to college.
-Her father’s salary as a pastor would not be enough to keep her in school—but thanks to STEP, the Student Tuition Expense Program, she is able to attend school every day.
+Her father’s salary as a pastor would not be enough to keep her in school—but thanks to the Student Tuition Expense Program (STEP), she is able to attend school every day.
 She is growing intellectually and is a model for her friends at school and in her church.

 Mission Project Specifics

-This project seeks to send 500 children to schools in San Cristobal, Bani and Puerto Plata in the Dominican Republic. $30 per month helps to provide food, a school uniform, shoes, books and school supplies for one student.
+This project seeks to send 300 children to schools in San Cristobal, Bani and Puerto Plata in the Dominican Republic.

 - Your donations make this mission project possible.